Fundamentals of Programming Languages

 your program runs on sample input, e. g., screen shot or cut and paste

 results of the run into a MS Word document.
 Also, please

-follow the instructions given in the book for each problem
+follow the instructions for each problem

 Handwritten work will not be accepted